Capture tracking parameters

 Or, in other words, they use links to send additional data about traffic to Google Analytics.
 Many

-add own queries to fulfil their reporting needs.
-For example, writing down dimensions of an ad will
+add their queries to fulfil their reporting needs.
+For example, writing down dimensions of an ad

 you find which creation got the best conversion rates and should be used more in the future.